lizzary/Quantitative-Strategy-Management-and-Monitoring-System-Platform/readme.md

 from api.event.event_engine import EventBus

 class MaxDrawdownLabel(BaseLabel):
-    # Override label_value to be a FloatField, truly embodying "One Label, One Model"
+    # Override label_value as a FloatField, truly embodying "One Label, One Model"
     label_value = models.FloatField(default=0.0, verbose_name='Max Drawdown')
     label_name = "Max Drawdown" # Can also be fixed